 We take very seriously the responsibility that individuals and organizations have chosen to invest in our company, and we strive every day to ensure that our actions result in value for these investors.
-We believe that ethical business practices and good governance promotes the long-term interests of our stockholders, strengthens Board of Directors and management accountability, and improves our standing as a trusted member of the communities we serve.
+We believe that ethical business practices and good governance promote the long-term interests of our stockholders, strengthen Board of Directors and management accountability, and improve our standing as a trusted member of the communities we serve.

 Our Board of Directors operates with transparency and integrity as it oversees and guides our corporate governance practices that align with stockholder interests.

-Our Board of Directors is committed to diversity, and 44% of our directors represent gender and ethnically diverse populations;
+Our Board of Directors is committed to diversity, and 44% of our directors represent women and people of color.

-Generally, our directors are not expected to serve after reaching age 75, and 89% of our directors are 65 or younger;
+Generally, our directors are not expected to serve after reaching age 75.

-Our Board of Directors regularly rotates committee members; and
+Our Board of Directors regularly rotates committee members.

 Our Code of Business Conduct and Ethics applies to members of the Board.